chkp-dhouari/AWS-CICD-CLOUDGUARD/README.md

 ```

-You can verify that the FSP Runtime security was added as Layer to my deployed Lambda function*
+You can verify that the FSP Runtime security was added as Layer to my deployed Lambda function at the AWS mgmt Console under Lamdba services:

 #### if you would like to understand more about Serverless Security and CloudGuard Workload please feel free to reach to me or attend my webinars on TechTalk or BrightTalk.